tgallacher/gatsby-plugin-remove-generator/README.md

 <meta name="generator" content="Gatsby 2.13.2" />
 ```

-This is too much detail (for my liking) and also has potential security implications.
+This is too much detail for my personal preference, and also has potential security implications.

 ## Install